adrian-1990/CI-project-2-JavaScript/README.md

 ### User Stories

-* The site is created for user to have fun and pass some time challenging the computer to a game of Rock, Paper, Scissors, Lizard, Spock.
+* The site is created for users to have fun and pass some time challenging the computer to a game of Rock, Paper, Scissors, Lizard, Spock.

-* The site can be used by new and return users.
+* The site can be used by new and returning users.

 * I want the site to have a bright and welcoming design to encourage return visits.